Boston Stock Exchange: 21st century

 In its later years, the BSE served as an alternative to the New York Stock Exchange for the area's mutual fund companies.
 In 2001, the BSE reached its peak of 100 million shares a day.

 In 2002, the BSE co-founded the Boston Options Exchange (BOX), an automated equity options exchange, with partners the Montreal Exchange (MX), a derivatives exchange, and Interactive Brokers, a discount brokerage.
 By 2005 the BOX controlled 6% of the market.

 As a result of BOX's success, Fidelity Investments and several Wall Street brokerage houses invested $20 million to help develop an electronic stock trading platform for the BSE.
 The electronic system handled less than half a percent of the daily US stock transactions and it was shut down in September 2007.

-In 2007, NASDAQ acquired the Boston Stock Exchange for $61 million ($38 million cash and $23 million in debt).
-The deal gave NASDAQ BSE's clearing license, which allowed it to settle trades made on its exchange rather than pay a third party to clear its transactions.
+In 2007, Nasdaq, Inc. acquired the Boston Stock Exchange for $61 million ($38 million cash and $23 million in debt).
+The deal gave Nasdaq BSE's clearing license, which allowed it to settle trades made on its exchange rather than pay a third party to clear its transactions.
 It also allowed NASDAQ to offer companies symbols with one to three letters, which would allow companies to move from the New York Stock Exchange to NASDAQ without changing their symbols.
 The sale did not include the Boston Options Exchange, which was sold later that year to the Montreal Exchange.
+The exchange was renamed to NASDAQ BX.

+In 2026, NASDAQ BX reincorporated and moved to Dallas, becoming Nasdaq Texas.